-The Lima Chamber of Commerce (CCL) has reported that companies under the Mype Tax Regime or the General Income Tax Regime (IR) are obliged to declare and pay the Temporary Tax on Net Assets (ITAN) for the 2024 financial year.
+The CCL (Cámara de Comercio de Lima – Lima Chamber of Commerce) has reported that companies under the Mype Tax Regime or the General Income Tax Regime must declare and pay the ITAN (Impuesto Temporal a los Activos Netos – Temporary Tax on Net Assets) for the 2024 financial year.

-It is important to note that certain assets can be deducted from the ITAN tax base:
+It should be noted that certain assets can be deducted from the ITAN tax base:

 - Machinery and equipment less than three years old.

-- Shares, participations or capital rights in other companies subject to ITAN.
+- Shares, participations, or capital rights in other companies that are subject to the ITAN.

-- Properties, museums and private collections declared cultural heritage by the National Institute of Culture (INC).
+- Properties, museums, and private collections declared cultural heritage by the INC (Instituto Nacional de Cultura – National Institute of Culture).

 Some entities are exempt from this tax: